PACKED-vzw/resolver/INSTALL.md

 ### Create a new unix user

 The application runs through its own persistent daemon.
-For security purposes, we'll create a new dedicated unix user which will own this process.
+For security purposes, we'll create a new dedicated unix user & group which will own this process.

 ```bash
 sudo adduser resolver